Valid uncertainty quantification about the model in a linear regression setting: General optimality results

-Consider a general setup with association $X=a(\theta,U)$, where $X \in \XX$ is the observable data, $\theta \in \Theta$ is the unknown parameter of interest, and $U$ is an unobservable auxiliary variable, with distribution $\prob_U$ defined on a space $\UU$; see Appendix~\ref{SS:sets}.
+Consider a general setup with association $X=a(\theta,U)$, where $X \in \XX$ is the observable data, $\theta \in \Theta$ is the unknown parameter of interest, and $U$ is an unobservable auxiliary variable, with distribution $\prob_U$ defined on a space $\UU$; precise measure-theoretical statement of our assumptions is given in the {Supplementary Material}.
 The corresponding sampling model is denoted by $\prob_{X|\theta}$.
-Fix an association, consisting of a relation $X=a(\theta,U)$ and a distribution $U \sim \prob_U$.
-Then, for a given assertion $A$ about $\theta$, an optimal predictive random set $\S$, if it exists, makes the belief function $\bel_X(A;\S)$ stochastically as large as possible as a function of $X \sim \prob_{X|\theta}$, for all $\theta \in A$ \citep{imbasics}.
+We assume that the predictive random set is admissible, so that the IM's belief function $\bel_x$ is valid in the sense of Definition~\ref{def:valid}.
+Then, for a given assertion $A$ about $\theta$, an optimal predictive random set $\S$, if it exists, makes $\bel_X(A;\S)$ stochastically as large as possible as a function of $X \sim \prob_{X|\theta}$, for all $\theta \in A$ \citep{imbasics}.
 The following definition makes this formal.

-\begin{defn} For a given association and assertion $A$, if $\S$ and $\S'$ are two valid predictive random sets, then we say that $\S$ is at least as efficient as $\S'$ (with respect to $A$) if
+\begin{defn} For a given association and assertion $A$, if $\S$ and $\S'$ are two valid predictive random sets, then we say that $\S$ \emph{is at least as efficient as} $\S'$ (with respect to $A$) if

 A predictive random set $\S$ is called optimal (with respect to $A$) if \eqref{eq:dominate} holds for all valid predictive random sets $\S'$. \end{defn}